 Dr. Blayne Haggart’s Phd Thesis

 Canadians may find “CHAPTER 4: CANADA AND THE INTERNET TREATIES: ABORTED IMPLEMENTATIONS” (page 248 of the Phd thesis PDF file, and page 237 of hard copy) very interesting to read.
 Here is “Facebook activism comes to Canada” an excerpt from Chapter 4 subsection “ii.
 Facebook activism comes to Canada” under section “III.
-2007-08: Bill C-61 and the triumph of the U.S. lobby” (page 297 of the Phd thesis PDF file, and page 286 of hard copy),
+2007-08: Bill C-61 and the triumph of the U.S. lobby” (page 297 of the Phd thesis PDF file, and page 286 of hard copy) (20210211 note: emphasis added, sorry, it highlights the bit I, Kempton, is mentioned by name),

 “ii.
 Facebook activism comes to Canada